twistlock/sa-hunter/README.md

 ```
 usage: sa_hunter.py [-h] [-a] [-o OUT_FILE] [-l]

-Correlates serviceaccounts, pods and nodes to the roles and clusterroles that grant them permissions.
+Correlates serviceaccounts, pods and nodes to the permissions granted to them via rolebindings and clusterrolesbindings.

 optional arguments:
   -h, --help   show this help message and exit